 Share yoga with a friend, your partner….or someone you’ve just met!
 Join for a partner yoga class on Sunday morning.
 You’ll support each other in yoga poses which are designed to be accessible even if you’ve never done yoga before.

 You can come as a pair or just show up on your own and be assigned a partner from the group.
 The class is donation-based, so you pay only what you can afford.
-This class takes place the first Sunday of every month so check our schedule for the next session.
+This class takes place once a month so check our schedule for the next session.

 Power yoga is a very energetic style of yoga based on Vinyasa flow.
 You will get a strong workout, build muscle, and work on your core.
 The class includes time for deep stretching so that you increase flexibility as well as strength.